Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 	- Both sides must have a common understanding of where the other is in the data stream.
 # TCP Reliability
 - Based on acknowledgements sent be receiver.
 - Sender must detect lost packets by not receiving acknowledgements.
+Can be lack of acknowledgement or issue with data that needs acknowledging.
+# UDP